GOP Attacks After Opening Focused On Trump: Highlights From Cohen's Testimony

 Michael was lobbying EVERYONE to be “Chief of Staff.”
 It was the biggest joke in the campaign and around the office.
 Did he just perjure himself again?— Eric Trump (@EricTrump) February 27, 2019

-Just about anytime a Republican member of the committee finished questioning prior to the five-minute limit, the member yielded the rest of that time to Jordan, who drilled into Cohen and worked to paint him as a vindictive liar.
+Just about any time a Republican member of the committee finished questioning prior to the five-minute limit, the member yielded the rest of that time to Jordan, who drilled into Cohen and worked to paint him as a vindictive liar.

 It was a shocking turn against a man who less than three years ago was working to elect a member of their party to the nation's highest office.